AC Legnano: Slide down the Italian league

-After their last relegation in from Serie A in 1953–54, the club have gradually declined.
-First they came close to promotion back into the league with a 3rd position in B, but two years later they were relegated down to Serie C.
+After their last relegation from Serie A in 1953–54, the club have gradually declined.
+First they came close to promotion to the league with a 3rd position in B, but two years later they were relegated to Serie C.

-Legnano spent 18 years in a row competing in Serie C, only able to finish as high as 5th in that time (they achieved this three times).
-1974–75 saw the club slump down to Serie D; this was soon rectified as coach Luciano Sassi pulled the club back into Serie C2 with a runners up spot in 1977–78.
+Legnano spent 18 consecutive seasons competing in Serie C, able to finish as high as 5th 3 successive seasons.
+1974–75 saw the club slump to Serie D; this was soon rectified as coach Luciano Sassi pulled the club into Serie C2 with a runner up spot in 1977–78.

 Giovanni Mari lifts Legnano

 Giovanni Mari took over as club president in 1979 and under him, Legnano would achieve the championship of Serie C2.
-This was the first time A.C.
-Legnano had finished first position in any league since 1919.
-The club's stadium was later named Stadio Giovanni Mari in honour of the man.
+A.C.
+Legnano had last finished in first position in any league in 1919.
+The club's stadium was renamed Stadio Giovanni Mari in his honour.

 The refoundation

-Following bankruptcy in 2010, Legnano subsequently folded.
+Following bankruptcy in 2010, Legnano would fold.

 It was refounded on 15 July 2011, as A.S.D.
 Legnano Calcio 1913 and was admitted to Group N of Prima Categoria Lombardy in the 2011–12 season.
 The club was promoted to Group A of Promozione Lombardy.

-The club had a successive second promotion after finishing as champions of Group A of Promozione Lombardy next season and was promoted to Group A of Eccellenza Lombardy.
+The club had a second successive promotion after finishing as champions of Group A of Promozione Lombardy next season and was promoted to Group A of Eccellenza Lombardy.

 On 7 May 2015, A.S.D.
 Legnano Calcio 1913 re-acquired the name Associazione Calcio Legnano.
 They finished Eccellenza Lombardy as 4th in 2014–15 but were eliminated in the play-offs.
 They finished Group A of Eccellanza Lombardy as 2nd and were qualified for the play-offs again.
 They defeated Torviscosa with 4–1 aggregate in semifinal and Sankt Georgen with 4–3 aggregate in final and were promoted to Serie D.